Business Registration

 Service Details Costs (Ugx. & US$)

-Continuous filing on companies Registration of Documents 20,000/=
+Continuous filing on companies Registration of any other documents or instrument submitted to the registrar 30,000/=

 Stamp duty on transfer of shares 1.5% of amount being transferred